 Also, Look what I just found!
 A 5 Piece Crème Brule Set!
 I'm excited because I didn't have this torch OR any ramekins, and it's only $20 (as of this writing, anyway).
-I'm ordering it now, so if I ever actually feel like making it again (I'm so sick of it after experimenting for the huge group mentioned below), then I'll have everything I need to make it just like they do at nice restaurants.
+I'm ordering it now, so I'll have everything I need to make it just like they do at nice restaurants.

 Recently I made this for a huge group by doubling the recipe and pouring it all into an 11×14 pan.
 We then scooped some into each person's bowl, covered with mixed fruit (blueberries & strawberries), then topped with a big dollop of real whipped cream.
 Would've been perfect if the flame gun worked, but we had to broil it and then the bottom got bubbly…not good.

 Something else I recently tried was an alternative to caramelizing the top that was pretty yummy: sprinkle sugared pecans all over it instead.
 I made this for Joe & Meg the other day when they had us over for dinner and it was a hit.
 (They're even more particular than we are about food, so if it flies with them, you know it's good!)